'You don't replace Muhammad Ali' - Coe blasts Bolt 'obsession' - Capital Sports

 Olympic champion Max Whitlock of England stumbled to sixth in the men’s floor gymnastics competition, which was won by Marios Georgiou of Cyprus.

-And Saina Nehwal beat Singapore’s Yeo Jia Min to clinch a 3-1 victory over Singapore and put India into the mixed-teams badminton final.
+And Saina Nehwal beat Singapore’s Yeo Jia Min to clinch a 3-1 victory and put India into the mixed-teams badminton final.

 Comments